Violin Concerto (Sibelius): Recent history of the 1904 version

 The Sibelius family has granted occasional permission for a small number of orchestras and soloists to perform the original 1904 version in public.
-The first such documented authorisation was for a September 1990 performance by Manfred Grasbeck, the Lahti Symphony Orchestra and Osmo Vänskä.
+The first such documented authorisation was for a September 1990 performance by Manfred Gräsbeck, the Lahti Symphony Orchestra and Osmo Vänskä.
 In January 1991, BIS made a commercial recording of the original 1904 version, with Leonidas Kavakos, the Lahti Symphony Orchestra and Vänskä.
 Subsequent performances of the 1904 version have been as follows: